 - Been offered a 1:1 careers interview.

-The new Statutory Guidance (October 2018) requires schools to measure and assess the impact of careers upon destinations, breaking this down by what pathways, distance travelled for vulnerable learners, etc. Our programme will be reviewed annually with feedback from key stakeholders.
+The Statutory Guidance (October 2018) requires schools to measure and assess the impact of careers upon destinations, breaking this down by what pathways, distance travelled for vulnerable learners, etc. Our programme will be reviewed annually with feedback from key stakeholders.
 For example, evaluation surveys, feedback sessions, focus groups, etc.

 The Government has changed the law in recent years so that young people leaving school will need to continue in education or training until their 18th birthday.
 Pupils can opt to study or train in any of the following ways: